idesmukh/systemeye/README.md

 # Systemeye

-Systemeye is a Bash script to analyze basic server performance statistics on Ubuntu systems.
+Systemeye is a bash script to analyze basic server performance statistics on Ubuntu systems.
 It is designed for system monitoring and debugging.

 ## Features

+Systemeye prints the following performance statistics to the terminal and refreshes every 5 seconds.
-- **Total CPU Usage Monitoring:** Displays the overall CPU utilization percentage.
+- Total CPU Usage
-- **Total Memory Usage Monitoring:** Shows free and used memory, including percentages.
+- Total Memory Usage
-- **Total Disk Usage Monitoring:** Provides free and used disk space.
+- Total Disk Usage
-- **Top 5 CPU-Consuming Processes:** Lists the top 5 processes sorted by CPU usage.
+- Top 5 Processes by CPU Usage
-- **Top 5 Memory-Consuming Processes:** Lists the top 5 processes sorted by memory usage.
+- Top 5 Processes by Memory Usage

 ## Getting Started